-- The published defence budgets of Communist countries give only a single figure without any breakdown or any precise indication of what is covered.
-However, it is generally agreed that this official defence budget of Communist countries omits a number of items which are usually considered in the West as a These items in the Communist part of defence expenditure. countries are provided for from other funds which are unspecified.
-In such circumstances, changes in the official budget do not necessarily reflect changes in the total military Much depends on the image that the Communist leaders wish to present.
-For instance, while the 1968 defence budget of the USSR shows an increase of some 15% over the preceding year, Western experts generally feel that the actual increase in military spending will probably be only about half this figure. - 2.
-Western specialists have approached the problem of evaluating the real defence effort in Communist countries in two main ways: - Ţ., - (a) one, commonly called the "building block approach", seeks to identify and quantify, on the basis of the best available information, each of the physical inputs to the Communist military programmes, to apply suitable prices to these quantities and then to add up the results.
-This method has generally been adopted by the United States experts for evaluating the actual military spending of the Soviet Union; - the second approach uses the official defence budget as the starting point and attempts to identify and evaluate additional defence items covered by other budget headings and funds.
+The published defence budgets of Communist countries give only a single figure without any breakdown or any precise indication of what is covered.
+However, it is generally agreed that this official defence budget of Communist countries omits a number of items which are usually considered in the West as a part of defence expenditure.
+These items in the Communist countries are provided for from other funds which are unspecified.
+In such circumstances, changes in the official budget do not necessarily reflect changes in the total military outlay.
+Much depends on the image that the Communist leaders wish to present.

+- 2. Western specialists have approached the problem of evaluating the real defence effort in Communist countries in two main ways: - (a) one, commonly called the "building block approach", seeks to identify and quantify, on the basis of the best available information, each of the physical inputs to the Communist military programmes, to apply suitable prices to these quantities and then to add up the results.
+This method has generally been adopted by the United States experts for evaluating the actual military spending of the Soviet Union; - (b) the second approach uses the official defence budget as the starting point and attempts to identify and evaluate additional defence items covered by other budget headings and funds.
 This method makes use of all openly released information (the state budget, national income, indices of gross value of output, etc.) and where necessary the cost of the additional items is arrived at by considering the cost of comparable items in western countries.
-The European experts have generally used this approach for evaluating the defence outlays of both the USSR and other Communist countries, while the United States experts adopted this method for the Eastern European countries.

-3. In the following paragraphs the Committee of Economic Advisers has attempted to present the various estimates, by United States and European experts, of Soviet military spending, in roubles and as a percentage of GNP.
+The European experts have generally used this approach for evaluating the defence outlays of both the USSR and other Communist countries, while the United States experts adopted this method for the Eastern European countries. - J. In the following paragraphs an attempt is made to present the various estimates, by United States and European experts, of Soviet military spending, in rubles and as a percentage of GPP.
 A similar description is made for the Eastern European countries.
 Finally, some comparisons are drawn between the defence efforts of Communist and NATO countries.